The most beautiful places to see in London, to raise your London sightseeing game.

 11. The sunrise from Primrose Hill

 For a sunrise over London’s rapidly-changing skyline, it’s all about location.
 While a sunset is best enjoyed from the south-east, this hill in a ritzy north-west London neighbourhood is the perfect viewpoint to enjoy the daybreak over our city, while night lights still glow in the park itself.
 Contemplate your future, sip tea from a Thermos… and take a couple of photos, obviously.
+No wonder it was recently voted London’s most scenic view!

 12. Mystery Brutal Sky Tunnel Thing, West India Quay